 We were invited to stop by Holly’s island for snacks and drinks from her floating dock.

 If you’re not quite ready to buy, you can even rent an island for around $4000-12,000 a week.

 Take a Bike Ride Around Wellesley Island

-Another great way to explore the Wellesley Island is by bicycle.
+Another great way to explore Wellesley Island is by bicycle.

-Make a stop at the second largest white oak in existance in the state of New York and slow down to admire all of the charming colorful houses.
+Make a stop at the second-largest white oak in existence in the state of New York and slow down to admire all of the charming colorful houses.